“What we don’t need in the midst of a struggle is shame for being human.”– Brene Brown PhD, LMSW

 We can feel overwhelmed at different times in our lives and sometimes it’s no big deal.
 Sometimes, you can just buckle your chin strap and work through the muck.
 But, there are times in life when we need another person to guide us and walk along side us through our struggles – the darkness of depression, the discomfort and tension of anxiety, the confusion and disconnect from growing up in a dysfunctional home.
 Therapy offers a space for healing and walking through these experiences.
 A place where you can learn more about yourself, more about your own strengths and abilities, and become the person you are meant to be.
 It allows you to bring your behaviors into alignment with your values.
 If you find yourself wondering “Why am I doing this again even though I don’t want to and it makes me miserable?” then you may benefit from individual therapy.
 I’d like to extend an open invitation to reach out when you are ready.

-CURRENTLY: As of March 16, 2020 I have moved all of my appointments to online therapy.
+CURRENT OR ONGOING CLIENTS: As of March 16, 2020 I moved appointments to online therapy.
 Please see my page regarding services to learn more about how online / telehealth therapy works.

 Feeling on edge, never ending nervousness, fearing the worst is going to happen, overthinking seemingly simple situations – are all experiences of someone with overwhelming and out of ‘the norm’ anxiety.
 I take a holistic approach to treating anxiety, so therapy includes assessing all aspects of the person’s life and creating a plan of action to start introducing healthy coping tools.
 We usually explore where the anxiety is coming from simultaneously.
 I am also a believer in educating my clients, so I often provide research based information about anxiety and the treatment for it.
 I am here to help when you are ready.